jim-works/Wisphaven/README.md

 Wisphaven is a voxel village defense game that is currently in development.

-This project has mostly been abandoned, but I'm making one more update to quickly turn it into a somewhat fun game before moving on.

 Written in Rust using the Bevy game engine.

 ## How to run